jakev/android-tools/README.md

 A shell script to search for APK files on a device or emulator, and pull them down by package name.

 **Usage:**

-	# Searching for a package containg the string "jake"
+Searching for a package containg the string "jake":
 	root@analysis# apkget -s jake

-	# Pulling a package off of a device
+Pulling a package off of a physical device:
 	root@anaylsis# apkget -d -p com.jakev.testing